-Rental income arising on investment properties is accounted for on a straight line basis over the lease term on on-going leases.
+Rental income arising on investment properties is accounted for on a straight-line basis over the lease term on an ongoing lease.

 Other operating income

 Profit relating to the sale of commercial and residential properties to third parties is included within other operating income, which is part of operating costs.